Basics of antennas>

 Several factors determine the bandwidth of an antenna.
 The main factor is the size of conductors used to build the antenna.
-If you made an antenna with electrical wire, it will display a larger bandwidth than an antenna made of large tubing.
+If you made an antenna with electrical wire (that we can see as a small diameter tubing), it will display a shorter bandwidth than an antenna made of large tubing.
 A G5RV dipole for example, made of a copper wire can work in the phone band, as well as in the CW band, but not in both without adjustment of the antenna tuner.
 The same way a multi-band vertical or dipole on which are inserted trap coils to cover several bands will display a narrower bandwidth than using quarter-wavelength stubs as do some manufacturers.
 Stubs present the advantage to loose less energy than traps and help to keep the SWR low over a larger bandwidth.

 This is the outside diameter of conductors that determines losses as the RF energy travels only inside or outside of the wire.
 Another advantage of using large conductors size is they are more secure as they allow to transmit more energy, more powerful signals safely without risk to warm or worst, to burn the conductor.

 We can explain this effect in another way.
 If you work with a high SWR over 1.5:1 on the transmission line, your antenna begins to loose some energy (about 1/20th) and is no longer performing efficiently.
 This effect means that the amount of energy you keep for transmit while keeping your SWR under 1.5:1 will be used to cover some extend on the band.
 This size represents your antenna bandwidth.